opencog/atomspace/opencog/sheaf/README.md

 piece instead of a spider.
 The vertex V is a label on the puzzle-piece, and each leg is a tab or slot on the puzzle-piece.
-The tabs or slots are now obviously connectors: this emphasizes that jigsaw-puzzle pieces can be conneted together legally only when the connectors fit togehter.
+The tabs or slots are now obviously connectors: this emphasizes that jigsaw-puzzle pieces can be connected together legally only when the connectors fit together.
-Again: the act of fiting together puzzle-pieces in a legal fashion is termed "parsing".
+Again: the act of fitting together puzzle-pieces in a legal fashion is termed "parsing".

 In standard mathematical terminology, the spider-body or jigsaw-label